 Individual events are contested over three age groups – 12/13 Yrs, 14/15 Yrs and 16/17 Yrs.
 There are 100m Freestyle, 100m Backstroke, 100m Butterfly and 100m Breaststroke events for each age group with one swimmer competing from each county.

 There will also be 4x50m Medley Relays held for each age group and one Mixed 6x50m Freestyle Relay.
-The mixed relay consists of teams made up of one boy and one girl from each age group.
+The mixed relay consists of teams made up of one open/male and one female from each age group.

 - Click here to view news reports from previous competitions.

 How does the scoring work?